samirak93/analytics/_posts/2018-03-31-Deploy-bokeh-server-plots-using-heroku.md

 Now it's time to deploy the bokeh plot.
 You could use git commands to deploy the files from command/terminal, or you could manually deploy it from heroku dashboard (which I'd explain here).

-Go to the heroku dashboard (https://dashboard.heroku.com/apps/) select the app you've created.
+Go to the heroku dashboard (https://dashboard.heroku.com/apps/) and select the app you've created.
 Once inside it, go to the "**deploy**" tab and select "**Deployment method**" as GitHub and connect your GitHub account with the app.

 ![GitHub Connect](https://raw.githubusercontent.com/samirak93/analytics/gh-pages/blog_images/images/blog1/connect_github.png)